sfarhan79/sfarhan79/README.md

 - 👋 Hi, I’m @sfarhan79
-- 👀 I’m interested in automations, python coding, and more alike.
+- 👀 I’m interested in automations, data science, and more alike.
-- 🌱 I’m currently learning RPA
+- 🌱 I’m currently learning PowerBI
-- 💞️ I’m looking to collaborate on existing skills in coding and robotics.
+- 💞️ Ready to collaborate on coding and robotics or automations.
 - 📫 How to reach me - do tag me by @sfarhan79 when you find something great or interesting!
-- 😄 Pronouns: those belonging to one of the great genders - Male
 - ⚡ Fun fact: I am awaiting your connection/collaboration 😉

 <!---